BenAllenUK/LingoTool/README.md

 # LingoTool

-LingoTool Exporter takes all the strings from Sketch and exports them to a choosen file format.
+LingoTool takes all the strings from Sketch and exports them to a choosen file format.
 It can be used to **create**, **update** and **remove** strings in files and **creates keys** based of the heirachy of the layers.
 It also packages up images of the screens that can be used as a reference.

 ![Export from sketch to .po files](export.gif)